 - You shouldn’t get bots to inflate your ad impressions, thus revenue.

 - You shouldn’t buy low-quality traffic from illegitimate networks.
-As they tend to have low performance, Google buyers will likely to avoid buying your ad impressions and in worst case, you’ll be suspended.
+As they tend to have low performance, Google buyers will likely avoid buying your ad impressions, and in the worst case, you’ll be suspended.

-How to Sign Up for Google AdX Account?
+How Do You Sign Up for a Google AdX Account?

-You can get Google AdX account via two ways.
+You can get a Google AdX account in two ways.

-- Ask Google (Your Google Account Manager): If you have an account manager (AM) and a Google Ad Manager account, then you’ll be able to check with your AM to see if you can have access to Ad Exchange.
-Unless you are a publisher with tens of millions of users, you have to go with the other option.
+- Ask Google (your Google Account Manager): If you have an account manager (AM) and a Google Ad Manager account, you can check with your AM to see if you can access Ad Exchange.
+Unless you are a publisher with tens of millions of users, you must choose another option.

-- Partner with a third-party: Google allows a certain number of third-parties to resell Google AdX demand.
-For instance, we are an authorized Google AdX reseller and we can help mid-sized publishers to access Google AdX.
+- Partner with a third party: Google allows a certain number of third parties to resell Google AdX demand.
+For instance, we are an authorized Google AdX reseller and can help mid-sized publishers access Google AdX.

-The best part is, you don’t have to have tens of million of page views if you are using a third-party to do it.
-However, you’ll end up paying a fee, likely around 5% to 10% for accessing Google Ad Exchange.
-We’ve talked about the steps in detail here.
+The best part is you don’t have to have tens of millions of page views if you are using a third party to do it.
+However, you’ll end up paying a fee, likely around 5% to 10%, for accessing Google Ad Exchange.

-What Should You Look For in a Google AX Reseller?
+What Should You Look for in a Google AdX Reseller?

-Not all Ad Exchange resellers can produce the same results in terms of CPM and revenue.
-That’s why it is important to look into key factors before signing up with a reseller and see how they are the best fit for you.
-Well, we are going to give you an AdX reseller checklist that you can use to find a reseller that meets your expectations and helps you maximize the yield.
+Not all Advertising Exchange resellers can produce the same results in terms of CPM and revenue.
+That’s why it is important to look into key factors before signing up with a reseller and see how they best fit you.
+Well, we will give you an AdX reseller checklist that you can use to find a reseller that meets your expectations and helps you maximize the yield.

 - Revenue Share